muzakkir280595/Testing-API-Exercises-QAAutomationExpert/README.md

 # Testing-API-Exercises-QAAutomationExpert
-Testing API for QA Automation Expert by using Postman
+Testing API for QA Automation Expert by using Postman.
+This api testing is public source.